 In ancient times, Namche village was a point for trading yak cheese and butter in exchange for agricultural goods of lower altitude.
-After, the successful expedition of Mount Everest in 1953 by Sir Edmund Hillary and Tenzing Norgay, Namche Bazaar felt the new wave of climbers and trekkers with a new demand.
+After, the successful expedition to Mount Everest in 1953 by Sir Edmund Hillary and Tenzing Norgay, Namche Bazaar felt the new wave of climbers and trekkers with a new demand.
 In the 60s and 70s, the flood of tourists entirely changed their bartering system and lead to the tourism industry.
 Namche Bazaar is a junction of trekking trails of the Everest Region which also supported upgrading as today’s popular town at high altitude and best serving the meet of travelers.
-Additionally, Namche is the 1st place in Khumbu trek that is above altitude sickness doorstep so trekking/ expedition is continued after spending a couple of nights at Namche Bazaar.
-This enables travelers to cope with high altitude and reduce the risk of altitude sickness.
+Additionally, Namche is the 1st place in the Khumbu trek that is above altitude sickness doorstep so trekking/ expedition is continued after spending a couple of nights at Namche Bazaar.
+This enables travelers to cope with high altitudes and reduce the risk of altitude sickness.
 Travelers tend to explore Sherpa village-like Syangboche, Thame, Khumjung, and Khunde while staying at Namche.
 Despite the village’s popularity and high demand, geographical restraints have paused its growth in terms of settlements (housing).

 Namche Bazaar Today

 Every year travelers around the globe pass by Namache Bazaar to complete their 15 Days Everest Base Camp trek or expedition of Mount Everest and other trekking and trails within the area which makes Namche Bazaar the prosperous village of Nepal in terms of nature as well as wealth.
 According to Nepal Government statistics, it is the wealthiest district with 7 times the average national income and twice that of Kathmandu.
-Namche Bazaar not just has abundant hotels and restaurants but also has museums, the stupa, monastery, cafes, snooker pool house, and stocked stores that aid in their economic prosperity.
-Yet Namche still retains the ancient culture, traditions, and warming hospitality.
-You can observe Tibetan cultural artifacts to trekking/climbing equipment and everything you might need during the trip.
+Namche Bazaar not just has abundant hotels and restaurants but also has museums, a stupa, a monastery, cafes, a snooker pool house, and stocked stores that aid in their economic prosperity.
+Yet Namche still retains the ancient culture, traditions, and warm hospitality.
+You can observe Tibetan cultural artifacts trekking/climbing equipment and everything you might need during the trip.

 Things to Do at Namche Bazaar:

-- You can take a short hike to nearby villages (like Syangboche, Thame, Khumjung, Khunde) for views and acclimatization.
+- You can take a short hike to nearby villages (like Syangboche, Thame, Khumjung, and Khunde) for views and acclimatization.

 - You can visit the Sagarmatha National Park Visitor’s Centre for information related to wildlife in the region and some interesting photographs.